Where will TSA lines be the longest tomorrow? During a shutdown, nobody knows

 The wait times at airport security checkpoints have become a guessing game during the shutdown of a single U.S. government department, with the daily attendance of Transportation Security Administration officers determining whether lines move quickly or stretch far outside terminals.

-Travelers at Houston's largest airport endured hourslong waits Thursday morning due to staffing issues, causing some to miss their flights or to have to scramble to their gates.
+Travelers at Houston's largest airport endured hourslong waits Thursday morning due to staffing issues, causing some to miss their flights or scramble to their gates.

-But at Atlanta’s Hartsfield-Jackson International Airport, which saw some of the country's longest security lines on Wednesday, officials reported largely moderate-to-low wait times, though one checkpoint was closed due to low staffing.
+But at Atlanta’s Hartsfield-Jackson International Airport, which a day earlier saw some of the country's longest security lines, officials reported largely moderate-to-low wait times.
+One checkpoint was closed due to low staffing, however, and lines during the early morning rush exceeded an hour.

 “This is a very unfortunate situation and an extreme situation, and one that has been dragging on far too long, and is only likely to get worse,” said Eric Rosen, director of travel content for the travel and finance site The Points Guy.